Eighty Fights From The 80’s (Part Two)

 Juan Meza vs Jaime Garza: Juan Meza’s roll-the-dice shootout with Jaime Garza was a super bantamweight classic.
 Boasting a combined 75 KOs coming in, the pair went straight to work, Garza dropping Meza with a big left hook inside the first minute.
 Then Meza surged back and cleaned the champ’s clock with the exact same punch near the bell.
 It was Ring magazine’s Round of the Year.

-Tommy Cordova vs Freddie Roach: Neither Tommy Cordova nor Freddie Roach could ever be mistaken for stylists, but through twelve breathless rounds, the fringe contenders gave a noisy Las Vegas audience their money’s worth.
+Tommy Cordova vs Freddie Roach: Neither Tommy Cordova nor Freddie Roach could ever be mistaken for stylists, but through twelve breathless rounds, the fringe contenders gave a rowdy Las Vegas audience their money’s worth.
 At times, the venturous pair threw hands simultaneously, resulting in a kind of collaborative death march with Cordova eventually awarded a split decision.

 1985